Where does our funding go?

 Main areas of funding

-In 2023/24, we approved 265 grants totalling £57.1 million.
-Nearly three quarters of our grants and nearly half the value of our funding went towards our six strategic priority areas of funding.
+In 2024/25, we approved 291 grants totalling £35.9 million.
+80 per cent of the value of our funding went towards our six strategic priority areas of funding.

 These areas each have an open fund anyone can apply to: Arts Fund, Ideas and Pioneers Fund, India Fund, Migration Fund, Youth Fund, and both our Arts-based Learning Fund and Teacher Development Fund which come under our arts education strategic priority.